fsvreddit/automodmail/redditWiki.md

 `moderator_name`: the name (or names) of the moderator who took the action.
 This is case sensitive.

 `mod_action_type`: the type of mod action taken.
-This must be one of the following: "banuser", "unbanuser", "spamlink", "removelink", "approvelink", "spamcomment", "removecomment", "approvecomment", "editflair", "lock", "unlock", "muteuser", "unmuteuser"
+This must be one of the following: "banuser", "unbanuser", "spamlink", "removelink", "approvelink", "spamcomment", "removecomment", "approvecomment", "editflair", "lock", "unlock", "muteuser", "unmuteuser", "addremovalreason"

 `action_within`: The timeframe that the mod action was taken in relative to the date/time of the modmail.
 E.g. `action_within: 30 minutes`.
 Like account age, supported time units are `minute`, `hour`, `day`, `week`, `month` and `year`, with both singular and plural forms supported.